 |Projected Job Growth (2012-2022)||22% for all medical records and health information technicians*|

 |Mean Salary (2013)||$37,710 for all medical records and health information technicians*|

 Insurance coders are trained to read medical diagnoses, conditions and treatments on patient records and use industry-standard coding systems, such as CPT (Current Procedural Terminology), that are entered into healthcare databases.
 They have a working knowledge of common insurance reimbursement options and sources, such as Medicare, Medicaid and private insurance, as well as the Health Insurance Portability and Accountability Act (HIPAA).

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) projected a 22% increase in employment for medical records and health information technicians from 2012-2022 (www.bls.gov).
 This growth was expected to stem from the increase in medical procedures and the responsibilities associated with electronic data.
-In May 2013, the BLS reported a national mean wage of $37,710 annually, with 80% of salaries landing between $22,700 and $57,320.
+In May 2013, the BLS reported a national mean wage of $37,710 annually, with most people in this occupation earning salaries between $22,700 and $57,320.

 Education Requirements for Insurance Coders

 Aspiring insurance coders may consider completing a certificate or an associate's degree program in medical billing and coding.
 Students take coursework in anatomy and physiology, and are introduced to medical terminology, pathophysiology and healthcare delivery systems.
 These programs expose students to common software applications used within the industry, as well as common coding guidelines, such as ICD-9, CPT, DSM-IV and HCPCS.